Digital signal processor: Hardware architecture

-In engineering, hardware architecture refers to the identification of a system's physical components and their interrelationships.
-This description, often called a hardware design model, allows hardware designers to understand how their components fit into a system architecture and provides to software component designers important information needed for software development and integration.
-Clear definition of a hardware architecture allows the various traditional engineering disciplines (e.g., electrical and mechanical engineering) to work more effectively together to develop and manufacture new machines, devices and components.

-Hardware is also an expression used within the computer engineering industry to explicitly distinguish the (electronic computer) hardware from the software that runs on it.
-But hardware, within the automation and software engineering disciplines, need not simply be a computer of some sort.
-A modern automobile runs vastly more software than the Apollo spacecraft.
-Also, modern aircraft cannot function without running tens of millions of computer instructions embedded and distributed throughout the aircraft and resident in both standard computer hardware and in specialized hardware components such as IC wired logic gates, analog and hybrid devices, and other digital components.
-The need to effectively model how separate physical components combine to form complex systems is important over a wide range of applications, including computers, personal digital assistants (PDAs), cell phones, surgical instrumentation, satellites, and submarines.

 Memory architecture

 DSPs are usually optimized for streaming data and use special memory architectures that are able to fetch multiple data or instructions at the same time, such as the Harvard architecture or Modified von Neumann architecture, which use separate program and data memories (sometimes even concurrent access on multiple data buses).

 DSPs can sometimes rely on supporting code to know about cache hierarchies and the associated delays.
 This is a tradeoff that allows for better performance.
 In addition, extensive use of DMA is employed.

 Addressing and virtual memory

 DSPs frequently use multi-tasking operating systems, but have no support for virtual memory or memory protection.
 Operating systems that use virtual memory require more time for context switching among processes, which increases latency.